-UPHE is dedicated to protecting the health and well-being of the citizens of Utah by promoting science-based education and interventions that result in progressive, measurable improvements to the environment.
+Utah Physicians for a Healthy Environment (UPHE) is dedicated to protecting the health and well-being of the citizens of Utah by promoting science-based education and interventions that result in progressive, measurable improvements to the environment.
 For a quick introduction to our hard working organization, watch this short video:

-Utah Physicians for a Healthy Environment (UPHE) is the largest civic organization of health care professionals in Utah.
+UPHE is the largest civic organization of health care professionals in Utah.
 We have grown to about 430 physicians and over 3,500 members of the public.
-In addition to members of the general public that want clean air and a clean future we also have other health care professionals as members, such as biologists, toxicologists, engineers and air quality specialists.
+In addition to members of the general public who want clean air and a clean future, we also have other health care professionals as members, including biologists, toxicologists, engineers and air quality specialists.

 Since the group’s formation in March 2007, UPHE has met with former Governor John Huntsman Jr., the Air Quality Board, the Public Service Commission, several local mayors, local business leaders, media, and concerned citizens.

 We feel that the technology is currently available to make Utah a healthier and cleaner place.
-We are striving to convince our local business and government leaders that the health of all Utahans should come first.
+We are striving to convince our local business and government leaders that the health of all Utahns should come first.